MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A `GET` request to retrieve a list of all doctors.
-This endpoint retrieves a list of all doctors.
-The visibility of the doctors' data depends on the role of the client making the request: if the client has an ADMIN role, they can see all doctors, both active and inactive; if the client has a PATIENT role (non-admin role), they can only see active doctors.
+Description: This `GET` endpoint retrieves a list of doctors.
+The visibility of doctor data depends on the client's role. **ADMIN role**: The response includes both active and inactive doctors, along with the 'isActive' property. **NON-ADMIN role**: The response includes only active doctors, and the 'isActive' property is excluded.

 ```